TKTheTechie/graphql-solace-subscriptions/README.md

 ## Overview
 This package implements the AsyncIterator Interface and PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package.
-It allows you to connect your subscriptions manager to the Solace PubSub+ broker to support a horizontally scalable subscriptions setup.
-You can also take advantage of many Solace features such as EventMesh, TopicToQueueMapping etc to liberate your GraphQL events to outside your GraphQL ecosystem.
+It allows you to connect your subscriptions manager to the [Solace PubSub+](https://solace.com/try-it-now/) event broker to support a horizontally scalable subscriptions setup.
+Solace is the world's most advanced event broker that is available for free and offers innovative features such as event mesh, topic routing, and unparalleled performance.
+For a full working example of this package working with Solace, head over to [this repo](https://github.com/TKTheTechie/graphql-server-subscriptions-with-solace).

 ## Installation